tanveerTFF/eloquence-bot-backend/README.md

 Eloquence Bot is an AI-powered **quote recommendation website** that provides users with inspirational quotes based on various moods or categories like **motivational**, **romantic**, **funny**, **epic**, **stoic**, and **gamery**.
 The bot uses **natural language processing** to understand user inputs and provide contextually relevant quotes.

+This repository contains the backend codes for the project.
+Link to the frontend repository : https://github.com/tanveerTFF/eloquence-bot-frontend.git

 You can visit the live version of the site here: [**Eloquence Bot**](https://eloquence-bot.vercel.app)

 ---